-I love my Jo-Ann Fabric mobile app.
+I love my JoAnn’s Fabric mobile app.
 It has a few different features, but the coupon part is the best.
 There’s always a handful of coupons at all times, and it’s very handy — especially when you forget your other coupons at home!

 There are always coupons available on the Jo-Ann website.
 While this is usually the last place I go to get coupons (just because I don’t like wasting our ink), I definitely print one off when I have quite a few different items I am going to get.
 There’s usually two or three that you can print off.
-You can go here for their printable coupons!

 I always look forward to my mailer coming in the mail each week.
 You can sign up to be a VIP member (and get 10% off every purchase), and it looks like you can actually sign up for their text club, birthday club, and email club there as well.

 This is one of my favorite ways to coupon — using competitor coupons!
 I almost always use a coupon from either Michael’s or Hobby Lobby when I shop at Jo-Ann Fabric.

 All in all, coupons are essential for successful Jo-Ann Fabric shopping!
 I’ve been known to use between 5 and 10 coupons at a time there.
 It really makes things more affordable.

 Jo-Ann’s has a bunch of programs you can sign up for that will give you a discount.
 I used to be a part of their student program, and I believe I got 10 or 15 percent off of all my purchases.
-I know they have a senior citizen discount program, a birthday club (I got a 20% off my entire purchase post card in the mail for that), and a teacher program.
+I know they have a senior citizen discount program, a birthday club (I got a 20% off my entire purchase postcard in the mail for that), and a teacher program.
 These may vary by store, so just talk with your local store to see if you qualify for anything!